-Pay Element Pay Philosophy Performance Element Base Salary (12.5%) Fixed pay to recognize an individual's role and responsibilities Reviewed annually and set based on competitiveness versus the external market, individual performance, and internal equity Annual Incentive (37.5%) Achieve annual goals measured in terms of financial and individual performance linked to the creation of shareholder value Revenue Profit Before Tax Compensation as a % of Revenue Long-Term Equity- Based Incentive (50%) Align CEO's interests with stockholders and retain executive talent Increase in share price
+Pay Element Pay Philosophy Performance Element Base Salary (10%) Fixed pay to recognize an individual's role and responsibilities Reviewed annually and set based on competitiveness versus the external market, individual performance, and internal equity Annual Incentive (45%) Achieve annual goals measured in terms of financial and individual performance linked to the creation of shareholder value Revenue Profit Before Tax Compensation as a % of Revenue Long-Term Equity- Based Incentive (45%) Align CEO's interests with shareholders and retain executive talent Increase in share price

 As noted above, in the first quarter of 2020, the Compensation Committee suspended its normal process of providing specific financial metric targets for the Chief Executive Officer's performance framework due to the COVID-19 Pandemic.
-At the conclusion of 2020, the Compensation Committee reviewed the financial performance of the Company against many of the financial metrics provided historically and set forth in the table above.
-The Company took note of the record levels of revenue (approximately \$1.2 billion) and pre-tax income (approximately \$123 million) achieved during 2020, despite the COVID-19 Pandemic.
+This suspension continued into 2021.
+At the conclusion of 2021, the Compensation Committee reviewed the financial performance of the Company against many of the financial metrics provided historically and set forth in the table above.
+The Company took note of the record levels of revenue (approximately \$1.4 billion) and pre-tax income (approximately \$159 million) achieved during 2021, despite the COVID-19 Pandemic.
 The Compensation Committee also took note of the role played by the Chief Executive Officer in the Company Covid Response.

-By applying the 2020 results to the framework set out above, the Compensation Committee determined to grant a performance award for Mr. A.G.
-Lowenthal and directed that it be paid \$5,000,000 in cash and a stock award of 110,000 shares of the Company's Class A Stock, the cash value of which was \$3,371,500 at the date of grant based on the closing price of the Class A Stock on the NYSE on January 28, 2021 of \$30.65, which award will "cliff" vest on the earlier of (i) five years from the date of grant or (ii) Mr. A.G.
+By applying the 2021 results to the framework set out above, the Compensation Committee determined to grant a performance award for Mr. A.G.
+Lowenthal and directed that it be paid \$5,000,000 in cash and a stock award of 125,000 shares of the Company's Class A Stock, the cash value of which was \$5.15 million at the date of grant based on the closing price of the Class A Stock on the NYSE on January 27, 2022 of \$41.20, which award will cliff vest on the earlier of (i) five years from the date of grant or (ii) Mr. A.G.
 Lowenthal's death.

 The Compensation Committee continued Mr. A.G.
-Lowenthal's base salary for 2021 at \$500,000, unchanged from 2020.
-The table above does not include a distribution received by Mr. A.G.
-Lowenthal from the EDCP during fiscal year 2020 of \$1,835,710.
+Lowenthal's base salary for 2022 at \$500,000, unchanged from 2021.
+The compensation above does not include a distribution received by Mr. A.G.
+Lowenthal from the EDCP during fiscal year 2021 of \$2,152,953.

-2020 Compensation Arrangement for R.S.
+2021 Compensation Arrangement for R.S.
 Lowenthal

 Mr. R.S.
-Lowenthal, Senior Managing Director and Head of Investment Banking at Oppenheimer & Co.
+Lowenthal, President and Head of Investment Banking at Oppenheimer & Co.
 Inc., is a Director and son of Mr. A.G.
 Lowenthal.
 In accordance with the Compensation Committee Charter with respect to compensation of Named Executives who are also Directors, the Compensation Committee is required to approve Mr. R.S.
 Lowenthal's compensation, which it does in consultation with Mr. A.G.
 Lowenthal in his capacity as CEO.
 Mr. R.S.
 Lowenthal is paid an annual base salary, incentive compensation in the form of a cash bonus, and a long term incentive payment, usually made in the form of restricted stock.
 In addition, at the discretion of the Compensation Committee, he is eligible for additional bonuses and/or grants of stock options and restricted stock.
 Under the framework set up by the Compensation Committee, Mr. R.S.
-Lowenthal's incentives are substantially quantitative measures driven off of the overall results of the Company's business model and the results of the Company's Investment Banking Division, and are designed to bring executive incentives, performance and compensation into a close relationship, although the Compensation Committee retains the discretion to make awards to Mr. R.S.
+Lowenthal's incentives are normally substantially quantitative measures driven off of the overall results of the Company's business model and the results of the Company's Investment Banking Division, and are designed to bring executive incentives, performance and compensation into a close relationship, although the Compensation Committee retains the discretion to make awards to Mr. R.S.
 Lowenthal based on qualitative measures.